gadomski/bradygadomski.com/contents/index.md

 template: index.jade
 ---

-Kelly Brady and Pete Gadomski are getting married on September 12th, 2015.
+Kelly Brady and Pete Gadomski are celebrating their marriage on September 12th, 2015.
-The wedding will be at [The Bar 717 Ranch](http://www.bar717.com/) in Trinity County, California.
+The celebration will be at [The Bar 717 Ranch](http://www.bar717.com/) in Trinity County, California.
-We hope that you'll join us for a weekend of celebration and community!
+We hope that you'll join us for a weekend of fun and community!

-"Formal" invitations will be sent out in 2015.
+"Formal" invitations have been sent out.
-Please [send us an email](mailto:bradygadomski@gmail.com) if you have any questions before then.
+Please [send us an email](mailto:bradygadomski@gmail.com) if you have any questions.

 We can't wait to see you in September!